eshanbehal/Learning-Java/readme.md

            here signature is the name and that what needed to invoke their method.

     under the METHOD CALLING - we create a another java class and call that class with the help of the object in another java class.

+3. just learnt a really confusing yet imp topic thats ARRAY LISTS AND ENUMS:

+   ARRAY LIST : storing a list of items that we can add things and remove things from
+       without having to worry about how many items are there.

+   ENUM : its a way of having multiple objects for something and where we know that there can
+       be only a few things that a field can have thats where its used.